-The third section of the document describes the logic and methodology behind the criteria set for the identification of the best practices presented in this deliverable, while section four includes the best practices identified in the field of VET provision for energy transition or efficiency, as well as the digitalisation of VET provision for energy efficiency.
-Finally, the fifth section presents the conclusions related to the lessons learned from the practices identified.
+The third section of the document describes the logic and methodology behind the criteria set for the identification of the best practices presented in this deliverable, while section four includes the best practices identified in the field of VET provision for energy transition or efficiency, as well as the digitalisation of VET provision for improved outcomes for energy efficiency.
+It also includes some good examples and success stories that, although not being directly connected to energy digitalization, can provide valuable insights regarding successful strategies and methodologies in the VET sector.
+Finally, the fifth section presents the conclusions related to the lessons learnt from the practices identified.

-To conclude, the report aims to set the basis on what can be recognised as a good practice and under which conditions in the topics addressed by the EDDIE project.
+To conclude, the report aims to set the basis on what can be recognised as a best practice and under which conditions in the topics addressed by the EDDIE project.
 It can serve as a guidelines document on the preconditions to be taken into consideration for the development of results that do not just serve the purpose of addressing the principal needs identified, but also to become a benchmark for the implementation of similar projects in the future.